-Waterfront construction near Stillwater in central Oklahoma must account for Oklahoma's high wind exposure generating significant wave energy on open lake sections, the red clay substrate common to central Oklahoma shorelines, and the range of permit authorities governing different water bodies in this area.
+Waterfront construction near Stillwater in central Oklahoma must account for Oklahoma's high wind exposure generating significant wave energy on open lake sections, the red clay substrate common to central Oklahoma shorelines, and the specific construction requirements for different water bodies in this area.

 Shore Protect Team offers waterfront building services in Stillwater, OK for residential and commercial waterfront properties on Lake Thunderbird and Lake Hefner.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Stillwater, OK project is assessed for municipal and Corps-managed freshwater reservoirs before work begins.